 His teaching centres around embodied transformation and creatively imagining identities.
 He has created roles within contrasting performance paradigms: epic classical protagonists, psychologically real portraits within contemporary film, post-dramatic intertextual theatre, masked characters and autobiographical creation.
 Whether engaging people to embody characters in fiction or to inhabit themselves fully in the context of everyday life Christopher draws upon a rich experience of performance methodologies.

-- Performance technique: acting on camera, psychological realism, mask, physical inhabitation, chorus work, contact release, object manipulation, puppetry, story-telling, improvisation, and classical text.
+- Performance technique: acting on camera, Movement Psychology, psychological realism, mask, physical inhabitation, chorus work, contact release, object manipulation, story-telling, improvisation, and classical text.

 - Communication: public speaking, presentation skills, speaking with conviction and confidence, speaking about yourself comfortably.

 - Exploring identity: narrating self or telling the story of who you are

 “My work draws on a diverse spectrum of techniques assimilated through working practice.
 I invest in facilitating a positive, present and productive working method that fosters enjoyment, enthusiasm and growth.
 I work attentively and adaptively to the immediate life of the sessions I lead and I’m rigorous in supporting students to excel beyond their expectations.
 As a teacher I am exacting, adaptive and energetic.”

 “Both students and staff were impressed.
 Christopher is an easy-going person who succeeded well with all of our sixth form college students and he comes highly recommended.
 We will definitely want him to repeat his visit here at Greaker Sixth Form College next year” Simon Franck Hansens, Head of English Department, Greaker Sixth form College, Norway